Test Tube Baby Centre & Best IVF Treatment in Mumbai

 If required, baseline hormone levels like Serum E2 and LH are tested.
 This is to make sure your ovaries are “sleeping” or are suppressed so that the stimulation of ovaries with (Gonadotrophins) HMG /FSH injections will happen correctly.

 PRINCIPLE – In a natural cycle, a woman’s ovaries will generally produce one egg.
 But when we are doing an invasive procedure like IVF treatment/ICSI it is better to have more eggs which will maximize the chances of success.
 Also, not all stimulated follicles are mature and give eggs.
-In addition there is a limited rate of fertilization (all the eggs that are obtained do not fertilize).
+In addition, there is a limited rate of fertilization (all the eggs that are obtained do not fertilize).
 What would we do if a single egg we obtain does not fertilize?
 If we have more eggs, we can make more embryos and select the best embryos for transfer.
 Hence injections are given to obtain controlled ovarian stimulation (COS).

 The stimulation process is monitored by serial ultrasounds and blood tests, which are done as and when required.
 The first ultrasound is generally done on the 4th /5th day of stimulation.
 This helps us to monitor the growth of your follicles and assess whether the dose of the injections needs to be increased, decreased or remain the same.
 The next ultrasound is 2 days later and then it is generally on alternate days or daily till the follicles are ready (approximately 18 to 20mm in size on USG).
 Transvaginal ultrasound not only helps to monitor the follicular growth but also helps to monitor the endometrial thickness.

 These injections generally continue till the follicles are ready which is usually for 8 or 9 days.
 This comes to around 9th -11th day of periods.
 When the follicles in the ovaries are ready (18-20mm) HCG injection is given for oocyte maturation.
 Timing this injection is vital.
 If it is given too early, the eggs will not have mature enough.
 If given too late, the eggs may be “too old” and won’t fertilize properly.
 The frequent ultrasounds are meant to time this trigger shot just right.
-At our IVF centre in Mumbai/ test tube baby centre we usually give the HCG injection is when three or more follicles have grown to 17 to 19mm in size.
+At our test tube baby centre we usually give the HCG injection is when three or more follicles have grown to 17 to 19mm in size.

 The egg retrieval takes place between 34 to 36 hours after you receive the HCG shot.
 It’s normal to be nervous about the procedure, but most women go through it without much trouble or pain.

 You have to be fasting from midnight of the previous day of oocyte retrieval.
 On the day of oocyte retrieval, you have to come fasting (no tea, water etc).
 However, if you are taking any regular medications like that for thyroid, blood pressure, diabetes etc. you will take them in the morning with a sip of water (after confirming with us).
-When you come in, you will be taken in the ultrasound room for a sonography and your husband will be sent to make admission papers.
-After the sonography, you will be taken to the recovery room where you will be given a OT changes (operation theatre gown).
+When you come in, you will be taken in the ultrasound room for sonography and your husband will be sent to make admission papers.
+After the sonography, you will be taken to the recovery room where you will be given an OT changes (operation theatre gown).
 An IV line will be inserted and that is the only pain you will get!
 You and your husband will be given consent forms to sign.
 You will be taken to the operation theatre.

 Video of ovum pick up